simoncblyth/opticks/notes/issues/tboolean-proxy-scan.rst

  * where exceeding error level yields non-zero RC for that comparison
  * report these levels in the output
- * ansi colors are good interactively but need to show that in pure text way too
+ * ansi colors are good interactively but need to show that in pure text way too : DONE
  * have an RC for every line, that gets combined into max RC for each section